-Glendale is a decidedly white-collar city, with fully 85.37% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Glendale is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Glendale who work in food service (19.85%), sales jobs (15.39%), and office and administrative support (11.11%).
+Glendale is a decidedly white-collar city, with fully 87.81% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Glendale is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Glendale who work in sales jobs (15.65%), food service (12.04%), and business and financial occupations (10.74%).

 Also of interest is that Glendale has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Glendale in 2010 was $27,068, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
-This equates to an annual income of $108,272 for a family of four.
+The per capita income in Glendale in 2018 was $43,054, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $172,216 for a family of four.
 However, Glendale contains both very wealthy and poor people as well.

 Glendale is an extremely ethnically-diverse city.
 The people who call Glendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glendale residents report their race to be White, followed by Black or African-American.
 Glendale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.84% of the city’s residents.
-Important ancestries of people in Glendale include Irish, Polish, English, and Italian.
+People of Hispanic or Latino origin account for 19.28% of the city’s residents.
+Important ancestries of people in Glendale include German, Irish, English, Italian, and French.

 The most common language spoken in Glendale is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and French.